shantoroy/shantoroy.github.io/_posts/2025-03-09-kubernetes-for-production-grade-applications.md

 ---
 layout: single
-title: "#100daysofSRE (Day 29): Introduction to Kubernetes – Why It’s Better for Production"
+title: "#100daysofSRE (Day 29): Kubernetes over Docker-compose – Why It’s Better for Production"
 excerpt: "Learn why Kubernetes is the go-to solution for production deployments, replacing Docker Compose with enterprise-grade scalability, reliability, and automation."
 seo_title: "Introduction to Kubernetes – Why It’s Better for Production"
 seo_description: "Discover why Kubernetes is preferred over Docker Compose for enterprise deployments.
 Learn how it enhances scalability, fault tolerance, and automation."